 Finally, I want to awaken the world.
-The regime that Xi Jinping leads not only represses its people, it threatens the free world.
+Your regime, Mr Xi, not only represses its people, it threatens the free world.
 But we must not allow this to continue.
-The Chinese Communist Party regime is a bully, and if there's one thing every kid in the world knows in the school playground, it is to stand up to bullies.
+Your regime is a bully, Mr Xi, and if there's one thing every kid in the world knows in the school playground, it is to stand up to bullies.
 So this Christmas I urge everyone everywhere around the world - after fasting or hunger striking with me - to buy as much Australian wine as you can, and ONLY Australian wine, and enjoy it.

-So, friends, in keeping the theme of the '12 Days of Christmas', I present my 12 demands.
+So, Mr Xi, in keeping with the theme of the '12 Days of Christmas', I present my 12 demands.